mbaumer/us_hep_funding/docs/_states/CA.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  1947  NSF MPS grants, totalling  $686,838,063.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+1947 NSF MPS grants, totalling $686,838,063.00

                                                Amount ($)
 Institution
 CALIFORNIA INSTITUTE OF TECHNOLOGY              230532068